J-Agens/dried-fruit-frontend/README.md

 ## Chatroom App
-App that allows users to create an account send messages in a chatroom
+App that allows users to create an account send messages in a chatroom.
+A message can be liked by clicking the heart next to it.
+Currently, there is only one chatroom.

 ## Background
-This project was created by John Agens and Yevgeniy Sobolev.
+This project was created as a part of the immersive web development program at Flatiron School in 2019 by John Agens and Yevgeniy Sobolev.
+Our goal was to create a basic chat application that would allow users to send messages back and forth in real time.

 ## Build status
 Build status of continus integration i.e. travis, appveyor etc. Ex. -